vaadin-component-factory/chat/README.md

 where newer messages are.
 You can do that by calling method `scrollToBottom()`.

 Chat have text input and Send button.
-Clicking Send button or clicking `Ctrl+Enter` will dispatch `incubator-chat-new-message` event with users message as parameter.
+Clicking Send button or clicking `Ctrl+Enter` will dispatch `vcf-chat-new-message` event with users message as parameter.

 Use `addChatNewMessageListener(ComponentEventListener)` to handle event.
 You can add message to bottom of chat using method `addNewMessage(Message)`.
 After message is added you can clear input by calling `clearInput` on chat instance.

-When user scrolls messages towards top and `scrollTop` value is smaller then `lazyLoadTriggerOffset` parameter of Chat instance, event `incubator-chat-trigger-lazy-load` will be raised(and will be raising on every scroll event with debounce time set in `debouncePeriod` parameter of chat instance).
+When user scrolls messages towards top and `scrollTop` value is smaller then `lazyLoadTriggerOffset` parameter of Chat instance, event `vcf-chat-trigger-lazy-load` will be raised(and will be raising on every scroll event with debounce time set in `debouncePeriod` parameter of chat instance).

 Use `addLazyLoadTriggerEvent(ComponentEventListener)` to handle event.
 You can add older messages to top of chat using method `addMessagesToTop(List<Message>)`.
-When `incubator-chat-trigger-lazy-load` event is triggered, loading indication is shown in chat and can be disabled by calling `setLoading(false)` method on chat instance.
+When `vcf-chat-trigger-lazy-load` event is triggered, loading indication is shown in chat and can be disabled by calling `setLoading(false)` method on chat instance.
 Loading also can be enabled manually by calling same method with `true` value.